s07308/Two-Sample-Inference-with-Tau/README.md

-# Two-Sample Test with Tau
+# Two-Sample Inference with Tau

 The R code in this repository contains three functions to do two-sample test with &tau; in different scenarios.